storesafe/cordova-sqlite-storage/README.md

 These installation instructions are based on the Android example project from Cordova/PhoneGap 2.7.0.
 For your first time please unzip the PhoneGap 2.7 zipball and use the `lib/android/example` subdirectory.

- - Install www/SQLitePlugin.js from this repository into assets/www subdirectory
+ - Install `SQLitePlugin.js` from `www` into `assets/www`
  - Install src/android/org/pgsqlite/SQLitePlugin.java from this repository into src/org/pgsqlite subdirectory
+ - Install the `libs` subtree from `src/android/sqlite4java/libs` into your Android project
  - Add the plugin element `<plugin name="SQLitePlugin" value="org.pgsqlite.SQLitePlugin"/>` to res/xml/config.xml

-Sample change to res/xml/config.xml for Cordova/PhoneGap 2.x:
+Sample change to `res/xml/config.xml` for Cordova/PhoneGap 2.x:

 ```diff
 --- config.xml.orig	2013-07-23 13:48:09.000000000 +0200